serkanyersen/tip/README.md

 ## To Develop
 - Checkout the library and go in to the directory
 - run `npm install`
-- Due to a bug in the `npm` you need to remove one of the dependincies of `react-semantify`
-- run `rm -rf node_modules/react-semantify/node_modules/react`
-- run `grunt server` and you'll be able to access the app on `http://localhost:8000`
+- run `npm start` and you'll be able to access the app on `http://localhost:8000`

 ## To Serve
-Do the same as steps as development but instead of `grunt server` run `grunt build`
-You can now serve the application using your own server.
+Do the same as steps as development but instead of `grunt server` run `grunt build` You can now serve the application using your own server.

 ## Screenshot